-F. Community emergency medical services and mobile integrated health programs: Community EMS (CEMS) and mobile integrated health (MIH) programs shall be provided by EMS caregivers who, after completing a bureau approved CEMS/MIH caregiver course, are functioning as part of a program that has been reviewed and approved by the EMS bureau.
+Community emergency medical services and mobile integrated health programs: Community F. EMS (CEMS) and mobile integrated health (MIH) programs shall be provided by EMS caregivers who, after completing a bureau approved CEMS/MIH caregiver course, are functioning as part of a program that has been reviewed and approved by the EMS bureau.
 The providers must be authorized by their medical director to perform the skills listed in their application as part of the program.
 These programs may include referrals that involve transport to non-hospital locations, and for non-transport decisions.
 Skills and interventions may include any of the approved skills and interventions for the appropriate level; any skill that exceeds the scope of practice must be approved through the special skill process.
 Skills may include, but are not limited to:

-(1) education of patients in self-medication administration, and assessment of compliance with physician recommendations for health conditions;
+education of patients in self-medication administration, and assessment of compliance (1) with physician recommendations for health conditions;

-(2) assessments for preventing falls and other sources of injury by identifying risks in patient homes;

-- (3) provide education on disease prevention; - (4) administering immunizations;
+- assessments for preventing falls and other sources of injury by identifying risks in patient (2) homes; - (3) provide education on disease prevention; - (4) administering immunizations;

-(5) in collaboration with a healthcare team, assist in developing a care plan, and educate the patient in following the care plan;
+in collaboration with a healthcare team, assist in developing a care plan, and educate the (5) patient in following the care plan;

-(6) perform in home patient assessments commensurate with level of education and licensure and facilitate telemedicine clinician contact if available in order to provide information to a care team as to the progress or condition of a patient receiving therapies for medical conditions;
+perform in home patient assessments commensurate with level of education and licensure (6) and facilitate telemedicine clinician contact if available in order to provide information to a care team as to the progress or condition of a patient receiving therapies for medical conditions; provide assistance in locating and contacting appropriate providers of needed social services;

-services;